Devi Sri Prasad: Playback singing and songwriting

-Devi is also a noted playback singer.
+Prasad is also a noted playback singer.
 He has sung 66 songs in a span of 20 years in Telugu, Tamil and Hindi languages.
 He sung mostly in his own compositions.
 He lent his vocals for the first time in 2000 for the song "Vechavechaga" which was written by him for the film album Vamsi, composed by Mani Sharma.
 The next year he sang four songs, two Telugu and two Tamil.
 The same year, Devi made his debut in Kollywood and Tamil music by lending his vocals for two songs "Angel Vandhaale" and "King of Chennai" from the film album Badri, composed by Ramana Gogula.

 Film songs such as "Tellarindoi", "Kanthasamy", "Rakhi Rakhi", "Mr. Perfect", "A square B square", "Ninnu Chudagane", "Super Machi", "Singam", "Nannaku Prematho", "Ammadu Let's Do Kummudu" and "Yentha Sakkagunnave" are his popular ones.
 Few of them were written by himself.
 DSP sang a devotional song in the 2006 film Sri Ramadasu, composed by M. M. Keeravani.
 He collaborated with actress Swathi Reddy for the song "A square B square" in the 2011 film 100% Love.
 He dedicated the song "Nannaku Prematho" for his late father.
 He performed the song along with his brother Sagar.
-The song received good response.

-Devi sang a Hindi song "Daddy Mummy" for the 2015 film Bhaag Johnny.
+Prasad sang a Hindi song "Daddy Mummy" for the 2015 film Bhaag Johnny.
 It was re-composed by himself from his previous song "Akalesthey" from Shankar Dada Zindabad.
-Devi re-composed and re-mixed many of his own songs in other languages, especially in Tamil and Hindi.
+Prasad re-composed and re-mixed many of his own songs in other languages in Tamil, Telugu and Hindi.
 The last one to be re-composed and re-mixed is "Seeti Maar", for the 2021 Hindi film Radhe, from the 2017 soundtrack album DJ: Duvvada Jagannadham.
 He also sang a Kannada song "Dil Maange More" from his own composed film Sangama.

 DSP had written over 25 songs in Telugu and Tamil.
 Most of these songs were either sung by him or composed by him.

-Concerts and other performances
+Other work

 Devi Sri Prasad made his first live performance outside India on 26 July 2008, at Chicago, U.S. He announced his first concert tour on 14 June 2014.
 The next day, at a private event, he announced that the concert will be held from 4 July 2014 to 2 August 2014 across various cities of the United States and Canada.
 The concert featured music performances of Sagar, Neha Bhasin, Rita Thyagarajan, Ranina Reddy, Malathy Lakshman and Sooraj Santhosh and few dance performances by several local American artists.
 It was concluded on 2 August 2014 at Prudential Center, New Jersey.

-Since then, Devi performed at various concerts across the world, especially in the United States.
+Since then, Prasad performed at various concerts across the world, especially in the United States.
 His 2016 concert tour in the U.S. received wide response and was telecasted on Zee Telugu.
 Devi Sri Prasad made a music tribute in 2014, to the legendary singer Michael Jackson on his birth anniversary with a special track from his album Jalsa.